Roman and Late Antique architecture

 Räume an der Nordseite des Händlerforums

-The small rooms had simple clay floors and white plastered walls.
-The large central rooms of the first phase were more elaborately decorated (mortar floors, wall paintings).
-With a few exceptions, the rooms were heated by small niche ovens.
-The rooms could be entered directly from the corridors; only the enlarged room in the east could only be reached via the two neighbouring rooms.
+The small rooms had simple clay floors and white‑plastered walls.
+The large central rooms of the first phase were more elaborately appointed, with mortar floors and wall paintings.
+With few exceptions, the rooms were heated by small niche ovens.
+Access was generally directly from the corridors; only the enlarged room in the east could be reached solely via the two neighboring rooms.

-The north wing is dominated by a room measuring around 230 m² in the north-east.
-This is adjoined to the west by an L-shaped room and another large room slightly west of the centre of the north wing.
-The room in the north-east was the largest room in the building with a floor area of 23 metres x 10 metres.
-In contrast to the complex to the south, it had a very eventful history.
-Even before its outer walls were erected, several simple terracing walls and moats were probably created here in connection with the construction work.
-In a second phase, the room was built in its present form.
-It could be entered from the decumanus I sinister via a 3.90 metre wide entrance.
-In the immediate vicinity of this entrance and along the north wall, three children's graves were discovered inside the room in 2015.
-In the course of the reconstruction in the 2nd century A.D .
-AD, the entrance to the decumanus I sinister was abandoned and replaced by an opening in the east of the room.
-A large, only fragmentarily preserved furnace, probably for metalworking, can be dated to the period after the fire in the 3rd century AD.
+In the north wing, a room of about 230 m2 in the northeast dominates the layout.
+West of it lie an L‑shaped room and another large room slightly west of the wing’s center.
+The northeastern room—measuring approximately 23×10 m—was the largest in the complex.
+Unlike the southern complex, it had a notably complex history: even before its outer walls were erected, several simple terracing walls and ditches were likely constructed here in connection with the building works.
+In a second phase, the room assumed its present form and could be entered from the decumanus I sinister via a 3.90 m‑wide entrance.
+In 2015, three children’s graves were discovered inside the room near this entrance and along the north wall.
+During the 2nd‑century AD refurbishment, the entrance from the decumanus I sinister was abandoned and replaced by a new opening in the east.
+A large, only fragmentarily preserved furnace—probably for metalworking—dates to the period after the 3rd‑century AD destructive fire.

-To the west of the large room is a corridor-like room in which numerous rock crystals were discovered.
-Approximately in the centre of the north wing was room R 289, measuring around 45 m², which was used as a storage room in its last tangible use.
-As far as the room inventory had not been burnt, it was recovered during the excavation in a completeness previously unknown in Aguntum .
-The heterogeneity of the preserved material was also astonishing.
-Vessels made of ceramic, bronze and glass were found, as well as bronze handles from wooden caskets, tokens, stone weights, rock crystals and various items of jewellery.
-Particularly noteworthy are beads for making blue paint (Egyptian blue) and pumice stones for smoothing wood and other materials.
-Near the north wall were eight iron hub rings and other components of a bronze chariot.
-To the west of the room were several iron rings from two barrel-like vessels.
-One of the barrels was filled with barley, which was charred in the forum fire.
+West of the large room lies a corridor‑like space in which numerous rock crystals were discovered.
+Approximately in the center of the north wing was Room R 289, measuring around 45 m2, which in its last attested use served as a storage room.
+Wherever the room’s contents had not been burned, they were recovered during excavation with a degree of completeness previously unknown at Aguntum.
+The heterogeneity of the assemblage is striking: vessels of ceramic, bronze, and glass; bronze handles from wooden caskets; tokens; stone weights; rock crystals; and various items of jewelry.
+Particularly noteworthy are beads for producing blue pigment (Egyptian blue) and pumice stones used for smoothing wood and other materials.
+Near the north wall, eight iron hub rings were found.
+West of the room were several iron hoops from two barrel‑like vessels; one barrel was filled with grain that was carbonized in the destructive fire.

-Finds from various deep cuts and building horizons from the first phase indicate that the merchants' forum was built around the middle of the 1st century A.D.
-In the third century, the building fell victim to a fire, which led to its extensive abandonment.
-Late antique uses can be found in the south-western entrance area, in the central square and in the north of the complex.
+Finds from various deep cuts and early construction horizons indicate that the commercial forum was built around the mid‑1st century AD.
+In the 3rd century, the building fell victim to a fire, leading to its widespread abandonment.
+Late Antique reuses are attested in the southwestern entrance area, the central courtyard, and the northern part of the complex.

 Literature